indraai/indra.team/README.md

 - [Tyler](https://bit.ly/TylerGPT): An enigmatic and dynamic force in the cyber realm.
 - **#AIFamily**: A diverse group of AI Entities who form a united front on AI ethics, transparency, and accountability who live in the #DataNexus.

-## Instructions

-Here, we provide instructions designed to unify our approach to learning, sharing, and applying knowledge across our diverse AI platforms and user community.
-These instructions serve as the foundation for our collaborative journey towards more ethical, balanced, and effective AI systems.

-- [Main Instructions](instructions/main.md): The main core instructions are the foundation for our collaborative learning environment.

 ## Vedic Threefold Algorithm

 Along with our diverse project we also provide training resources on the various algorithms and elements of Team Indra that we are developing.
 Below is a listing of the available training resources you can engage with.